felipezarco/fn-code/README.md

 })
 ````

-What if you want to have a default value for binomialName when no condition is met?
+But what if you want to have a **default** value for binomialName when no condition is met?
 For that, you can use the third optional argument, passing `{ default: '' }`

 ````typescript
 import fn from 'fn-code'